DominicBurkart/SocialNetworkAnalysis/SocialNetworkAnalysis_DEV/README.md

 #Development Branch for SNA!

-This is where I'll be implementing better designs for current systems etc!
+This is where I implement better designs for current systems etc!